Rihanna Poses In Sexy Savage X Fenty Lingerie On Instagram

 Thank you for all your support of our emergency response and education work around the world @savagexfenty!????#Repost ・・・ What’s more Savage than giving back??
 We’re excited to partner with the @claralionelfdn (CLF) for a second year and get the word out about their incredible work. #CLF – @badgalriri’s nonprofit organization – supports and funds groundbreaking education and emergency response programs around the ????.
 Join us in supporting CLF’s mission by shopping this xclusive collection on savagex.com/clf #SavageXCLF Want all the deets on how we’re donating?
 Go to savagex.com/clf

 Rihanna began the Clara Lionel Foundation in honor of her grandparents in 2017.
-The foundation has since donated to the relief efforts from Hurricane Irma, Harvey and Maria.
+The foundation has since donated to the relief efforts arising from Hurricanes Irma, Harvey, and Maria.
 Moving forward, the foundation is reportedly finding more ways that they can help victims in the future.
-Justine Lucas, who is the foundation’s executive director, said that in the beginning, the foundation was “feeding a system that was really broken,” and found that they needed to make a change that reflected Rihanna’s voice and messages she hopes to portray.
+Justine Lucas, who is the foundation’s executive director, said that in the beginning, the foundation was “feeding a system that was really broken,” and found that they needed to make a change that reflected Rihanna’s voice and messages that she hopes to portray.